 High-Risk Merchant Account

-Many processors prefer to do business exclusively with merchants who they see as a “safe” or “low-risk” investments.
+Many processors prefer to do business exclusively with merchants whom they see as “safe” or “low-risk” investments.
 Businesses that are considered “high risk” will have a limited selection of potential processors to choose from.

 What is a High-Risk Merchant Account?